GeorgeGiannopoulos/dockerfiles/python/README.md

 - An environmental variable named `PROJECT_HOME` is used to keep the path of the project inside the image

-- The `pip` is updated to the latest version
+- The `pip` is updaded to latest version

-- Change working directory to where the project's code will be resided
+- Change working directory to where the project's code will be reside

 - The project's python dependencies are copied to the project's home directory and are installed